A garage is where many folks store junk and other items from their house that are not regularly used.

 What you will learn in this post:

-- 9 Step guide for how to get rid of mice in the garage
+- 9 Step guide for how to get rid of mice in garage spaces

 - Frequently asked questions